-- Head & Tail Light Tetra - Hemigrammus ocellifer: The Head and Tail Light Tetra was originally found in South American tributaries, and they are terrific tank makes for a community aquarium.
+- Head-and-taillight tetra (Hemigrammus ocellifer): The head-and-taillight tetra was originally found in South American tributaries, and they are terrific tank mates for a community aquarium.
 Their body is mostly transparent in color and their head and abdomen boast a silver or gold color.
 They have a pink spot on the base of the tail and just behind the eyes which look like a little light.

 More Fish Names That Begin With H

 - Hog-Nosed Brochis (Brochis multiradiatus)